What are Recession Proof Stocks

 Wraps up in 5 Min

-Your partner's best friend is better looking that you?
+Your partner's best friend is better looking than you?
 Richer too?
 We can fix one of these.

 “Kaanta Lagaa!!!”
 This is precisely what all the stock market investors might be feeling as they witness their investment returns and principal getting washed away.
 This prickly thorn in the way of the stock market’s growth is a recession.